balaji19112003/block-device-driver/README.md

-Here’s a **fully structured, professional README.md** for your **Dummy Yocto Block Device Driver Project**.
-It includes:

-* Project overview
-* Folder structure
-* How the driver is registered
-* Block device working flow
-* User-space communication flow
-* Example usage

----

-# 📦 Dummy Yocto Block Device Driver Project
+#  Dummy Yocto Block Device Driver Project

 This project provides a **Yocto-like environment** for learning and demonstrating how a **block device driver** works, without requiring a full Yocto build.